kirstin/kirstinheidler.co.uk/pages/terms-and-conditions.md

 You must not link in such a way as to suggest any form of association, approval or endorsement on our part where none exists.

-If you wish to make any use of material on our site other than that set out above, please address your request to hello@kirstinheidler.co.uk
+If you wish to make any use of material on our site other than that set out above, please address your request to <a id="mailLink">hello[ät]kirstinheidler.co.uk</a>

 ## Viruses, hacking and other offences